Krigo-Liu/coop_notes/Fin/Finance.md

 - The price hit and trigger the order, sell.
 - Set large TP beneath, small SL.

+#### 4.3.5 Five rules for placing STOP LOSS
+1. Trend base rule: There's never going to be structures that are perfectly aligned. o.w.waiting for structures to be developed.
+2.
+#### 4.3.4 Trailing orders
+1. Trailing stop-loss (trailing SL): a dynamic SL that moves with the market price.If the market price moves in favor of the trade
+(e.g., up for a long position), the stop-loss adjusts accordingly to lock in profits.
+However, if the price moves against the trade, the stop-loss remains fixed and the trade is closed if the price hits this level.
+2. HL (High-Low) Stop-Loss: a type of stop-loss that is set based on the highest high or the lowest low of a certain number of previous periods (e.g., days, hours, minutes).
+For example, in a long position, the stop-loss might be set at the lowest low of the last 5 days, ensuring that the position is closed if the price drops below this level.

 ## References

 [1].
 Hahn, L., K. https://www.quora.com/What-is-the-difference-between-a-security-and-an-asset#:~:text=A%20security%20is%20a%20type%20of%20asset.,bonds)%2C%20or%20structured%20products.